michael-takyi23/Museart/README.md

 # MUSEART: E-Commerce Platform for Art Enthusiasts

-**Artimon** is an online platform designed for art enthusiasts to browse, purchase, and engage with a variety of artworks, such as drawings, sculptures, paintings and more.
+**Museart** is an online platform designed for art enthusiasts to browse, purchase, and engage with a variety of artworks, such as drawings, sculptures, paintings and more.
 The platform provides a seamless experience for users to explore unique artistic creations, securely shop online, and manage their accounts.
-Additionally, Artimon offers a space for learning about various artists and their stories.
+Additionally, museart offers a space for learning about various artists and their stories.

 ## Table of Contents